qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 ### 7.6 Core Allocation and Performance

-**One core is dedicated to each physical gate**, regardless of the number of virtual gates or virtualisation layers.
+**One core is dedicated to each physical gate**, regardless of the number of virtual gates or virtualization layers.
 This has important implications:

-- **Scalable Performance**: Adding virtual gates or virtualisation layers doesn't increase the computational load on the QUA system
+- **Scalable Performance**: Adding virtual gates or virtualization layers doesn't increase the computational load on the QUA system
 - **Real-Time Operation**: All matrix calculations are performed at compile time, not during execution
 - **Predictable Resource Usage**: The number of cores required is determined solely by the number of physical channels

-For example, if you have 3 physical gates (`P1`, `P2`, `P3`) but 10 virtual gates across 3 virtualisation layers, you still only need 3 cores - one for each physical gate.
+For example, if you have 3 physical gates (`P1`, `P2`, `P3`) but 10 virtual gates across 3 virtualization layers, you still only need 3 cores - one for each physical gate.

 ### 7.7 Matrix Calculation Example